finos/FDC3/docs/agent-bridging/spec.md

 JSONSchema definitions are provided for all Desktop Agent Bridging message exchanges (see links in each reference page), which may be used to validate the correct generation of messages to or from a bridge (a separate schema is provided for the agent and bridge versions of each message).

-The JSONSchema definitions are also used to generate TypeScript interfaces for the messages to aid in implementation of a Desktop Agent Bridge or Client library.
+The JSONSchema definitions are also used to generate TypeScript interfaces for the messages to aid in implementation of a Desktop Agent Bridge or client library.
 These may be imported from the FDC3 npm module:

 ```typescript
 import { BridgingTypes } from "@finos/fdc3";